tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

     Conversion b = (number) -> String.valueOf(number);

-and as a method reference;
+and as a method reference

     Conversion a = String::valueOf;